blair-mmai/AzureML_SentimentAnalysis/Overview-of-Microsoft-Azure-ML-Studio-for-Sentiment-Analysis.md

 You are a recent graduate of the Smith School of Business MMAI program and have just been hired into the Data Science team at Bathurst Inc. You have been tasked to create a sentiment analysis tool to predict whether tweets related to your products and services are positive or negative for the purposes of:

-* Providing the customer experience team with “strong positive” tweets so they can generate an outbound marketing campaign to get promoters to provide online recommendations and strengthen your online presence
+* Providing the customer experience team with “strong positive” tweets so they can generate an outbound marketing campaign to get promoters to provide online recommendations and strengthen the company’s online presence
 * Providing the customer retention team with “strong negative” tweets so they can address the issues with the customers and turn detractors into (at worst) neutral, (at best) promoters of the company

 Despite being a strong coder, you have not been part of deploying an end-to-end machine learning project.
 Therefore, you are looking for a Platform-as-a-Service (PaaS) that has high flexibility, fast training speed, high accuracy, and is user friendly in order to get this up and running quickly.